TRECN/node-js/readmeNode.txt

 - writeFileSync() is used to write contents in a file or create a file Async methods
 - const {readFile,writeFile} = require('fs')
+- readFile() is used to read the content of the file
+- writeFile() is used to write contents in a file or create a file
+- we can use multiple callbacks
+- here on task doesnot prevents other task from happening
+- here node carry on with the next user without worrying  about the previous user